koglerch13/micronotes/readme.md

 ## To Do
 - [ ] Better icon
 - [ ] Publish a release
-- [ ] Style search panel for other themes
 - [ ] Hide title bar (https://github.com/AvaloniaUI/Avalonia/issues/9989)

 ### Maybe